-Figure 4 compares the experimental results (red lines) with SISYFOS simulations [21, 29] of MPC 2.
-The shortest pulses attainable for two 1 mm thin silica plates were computed in the course of the seventh roundtrip through MPC 2 omitting the need for post-compression (blue and black lines in Fig. 4).
+Figure 4 compares the experimental results (red lines) with SISYFOS simulations [22, 30] of MPC 2.
+The shortest pulses attainable for two 1 mm thin FS plates were computed in the course of the seventh roundtrip through MPC 2 omitting the need for post-compression (blue and black lines in Fig. 4).
 The net anomalous dispersion was about -10 fs per pass in the simulations.
-The CM compressor and the glass wedges required in our setup indicate, however, that the experimental net dispersion per pass was closer to 0 fs.
-We attribute the small difference to the imprecise knowledge of the CM mirror dispersion which we did not measure.
+Three additional bounces from mirrors, coated like the MPC 2 CMs, for best compression indicate that the experimental net GDD per pass was closer to 0 fs.
+We attribute the small difference to the imprecise knowledge of the CM dispersion, which we did not measure.
 Nevertheless, the overall agreement between experimental and simulated spectra and pulse shapes is very good.
 We investigated if the GDD oscillations exhibited by a single CM are detrimental for pulse compression.
 The blue lines in Fig. 4 show the simulation results under consideration of both complementary mirror designs, whereas the black dashed lines show the results for considering only the averaged reflectivity and GDD of the CM pair.
 Only minor differences in spectrum and compressed pulse shapes are visible, and thus we conclude that the GDD oscillations of the CMs only marginally influenced the compression results.
 For the most part, the simulation methods are described in ref.
-[21].
-Owing to shorter input pulses, the Raman response of silica was included in addition to the Kerr efLetter Optics Letters 4
+[22].
+We additionally included the Raman response of FS and blue-shifted the CM design by 2 THz owing to slightly lower deposition rates close to the curved mirror edges.
+The FROG retrieval from MPC 1 and a fundamental Gaussian were used as pulse and beam shapes, respectively.
+The simulated pulse energy was set to 33.4 μJ in order to match the experimental intensities in the Kerr media.
+These were lowered by the $\approx$ 1.5 M-factor and Brewster's orientation which

 Fig. 5. a.
 Profile and b. spectral homogeneity of the beam behind MPC 2.
 The homogeneity was calculated like in ref.
-[22] over the full width 0.5 % maximum of the wavelength integrated power (dashed lines).
+[23] over the full width 0.5 % maximum of the wavelength integrated power (dashed lines).
 It was 96.5 % along the x- and 97.5 % along the y-axis.
 The spectra had to be recorded over several grating positions of the spectrograph and stitched together in post-processing.
-The y-axis plot was rotated by $0.43^{\circ}$ degree in post-processing of the data.
+The y-axis plot was rotated by 0.43° degree in post-processing of the data.
 The used Si-based cameras could not respond to wavelengths > 1.1 $\mu$ m.